 - I am afraid of snakes and needles.

-- I have a gifted 16 year old son who is a science nut and a 11 year old autistic son who likes to destroy my house.
-My youngest is in 6th grade at Southwest Middle school and my oldest is a junior at Parkway South High School.
+- I have a gifted 17 year old son who is a game nut and a 11 year old autistic son who likes to destroy my house.
+My oldest is a senior at Parkway South and my youngest is in 7th grade at Southwest Middle school.
 I am also the proud step mom to five wonderful children/young adults.

 - I am a school nerd!
 I have taken a gazillion classes and I hold several degrees and a real estate license.